cipherboy/COMS-327/README.md

 classes.
 Finally, the development of an editable EDL, or Entity Description Language for monsters and objects creates a modable interface to the game.

+In addition, two new command line options were created:

+    --monsters  :::  parse the monsters definition file --items     :::  parse the items definition file

+If either of these two options are specified, the game will not run and instead only the desired information will be displayed.

 ## Running
 To compile and run: